- Places to Explore

-The southern gateway to the Lake District is the "Auld Gray Town" of Kendal, outside the national park and less touristy than the towns to the north.
+The southern gateway to the Lake District is the "Auld Gray Town" of Kendal, outside the national park and less touristy than the towns to the northwest.
 You may want to stay closer to the action, but the town has some worthwhile sights.
 Nearby hills frame Kendal's gray stone houses and provide some delightful walks; you can also explore the ruins of Kendal Castle.
 Pack a slab of Kendal mint cake, the local peppermint candy that British walkers and climbers swear by.
-It's on sale around the region.
+It's for sale around the region.

 The town's motto, "Wool Is My Bread," refers to its importance as a textile center in northern England before the Industrial Revolution.
 It was known for manufacturing woolen cloth, especially Kendal Green, which archers favored.
 Away from the main road are quiet courtyards and winding medieval streets known as "ginnels."
 Wool merchants used these for easy access to the River Kent.